Mylonia/site-guard/README.md

 }
 ```

 This ensures that the production website is unaffected, but any potential `local` or `staging` setup will display the message.
+You can tweak this as desired.

-## Customization
+### Publishing assets

 You can also exclude particular routes by customising the `config` file.